mariliarosa4/rangoDB/README.md

 Access  [http://localhost:8888] to register or login and enjoy the application and [http://localhost] to access PHPmyadmin.

-I also tried to create as an APIrest, but I did'nt have time to implement the authentication using token, but the routes could be tested on Postman with this link to the collection https://www.getpostman.com/collections/b666556b65fbd963bc2b.
+I also tried to create as an API rest, but I didn't have time to implement the authentication using token, but the routes could be tested on Postman with this link to the collection https://www.getpostman.com/collections/b666556b65fbd963bc2b.

 To create the client ID run: